TEAMuP-dev/pyharp/README.md

 A few requirements are easy to miss:
 - Every `gr.Audio` component must set `type="filepath"`.
 - The order of `input_components` must match the arguments of `process_fn`, and the order of `output_components` must match its return values.
-- `demo.queue()` must be called, otherwise an ongoing job cannot be cancelled from HARP.
+- `demo.queue()` must be called, otherwise an ongoing job cannot be canceled from HARP.
 - `show_error=True` lets HARP report why a job failed ([see below](#error-reporting)).

 Audio and File components accept two PyHARP extensions: `.harp_required(False)` marks an input as optional, and `.set_info("...")` attaches instructions for HARP to display.
 Both of these extensions are shown in our [UI tester](examples/ui_tester/app.py).
 Note that only track and generic file inputs can be made optional.
 GUI controls always carry a value.